 The police have an automatic trigger set up, so if you don't register when you're supposed to, they're going to find out about it.
 They will put you on a list and put a warrant out for your arrest.
 They'll start going to search for you, starting at the address where you were supposed to register.

 They'll also look at your driver's license and see where you have lived before.
 They'll see where your family is.
 They've got ways to find you and when they do, they're going to arrest you.
 Not registering is a serious violation and is typically filed as a felony.

 If your original offense was a strike, you'll be looking at your sentence being doubled.
 If you fail to register on time, you'll want to get in and register as soon as you can.
 You also want to have an attorney guide you through the process, so that if you have failed to register, you can try to do some damage control.
 If you are arrested and sent to court, your attorney can represent that you just made a mistake, explaining to the prosecutor and trying and get some leniency for you.

 What Are Some Mistakes People Make When Registering As A Sex Offender?

 A lot of times, people don't pay attention when they go into the police station.
 They don't take a copy of the documents.
 They forget about what their responsibilities are and they make a mistake.
 If you're on felony probation, you have registration requirements in California.

 Know what your requirements are, know what the terms of your probation are, and know what the contract is that you sign when you go into the police station and register.
 Stay in contact with your attorney and with your probation officer.
 Don't put yourself in a bad position, as it relates to failing to register.

-For more information on Registering As A Sex Offender In LA County, a free initial consultation is your best step.
+For more information on Registering As A Sex Offender In California, a free initial consultation is your best step.
 Get the information and legal answers you are seeking by calling (213) 542-0979 today.